Yasuomi Umetsu: Career

-An issue that Umetsu noticed in his own works was that he often took on too much of the work himself, and in a talk with Shinbo references to Kite Liberator, which he says he directed, wrote, and designed the characters for (as well as further unmentioned work), which often leads to him overworking himself.
-He described Kite Liberator as "hell" to work on because of the workload, saying that he spent an entire year without taking any Sundays off and sometimes sleeping at the studio for five days straight.
+Although Kiss and Cry struggled to find a producer, Umetsu was asked to create a "sequel" to Kite with Arms titled Kite Liberator (2008).
+A single OVA was produced and sold, but the story was left unfinished.
+According to Umetsu, Kite Liberator the OVA fell short of its sales goal and a sequel project was not greenlit.
+Speaking about Kite Liberator with Shinbo, Umetsu found issue with the amount of work he undertook.
+As the director, character designer, screenwriter, and various other production roles were all handled by him, he was constantly overworking himself.
+He described Kite Liberator as "hell" to work on because of the workload, saying that he spent an entire year without taking any Sundays off and sometimes slept at the studio for five days straight.
 In spite of the overwork, Kite Liberator is distinct in that it was Umetsu's first attempt to utilize 3DCG animation and a more contemporary style of work.
 For the 3DCG in the film, the team collaborated with Digital Frontier, whom Umetsu was aware of due to their work on the 2006 Death Note live-action films.